 Disclaimer & disclosure: I’m not an accountant or a lawyer, this comes from my personal experience only.
 Please seek the help of qualified professionals to help you with your personal situation.
 Also, some of the links included below are affiliate links, meaning, if you click through and make a purchase I will get a commission (at no additional cost to you).

 1. Count all your income

 Blogging income is not just the cash you make.
-It includes items you received for reviews, Swagbucks, trips, conference sponsorships, conference swag, free stuff (appliances, clothes, household products) and more.
+It includes any compensation, like items you received for reviews, Swagbucks, trips, conference sponsorships, conference swag, free stuff (appliances, clothes, household products) and more.
 Check out Sarah’s post for a detailed breakdown.